GHG Protocol Scope 3 Spatial Mapping

 "mean_ef": mean_ef,

-"scope3_emissions_kgco2e": total_emissions,
+"scope3_emissions_kgco2e": total,

-"verification_status": "spatially_allocated"
+"verification_status": "spatially_allocated",

 })